 Stay alert: Poisonous snakes and insects inhabit the area.
 Do not feed the animals and store all foodstuffs in secure containers or in your vehicles.

-Waterfowl: (viewing varies from time of year) Mallards, Canada geese, various species of divers & dabblers, Great Blue Heron, Snowy Egret, American Egret, White-faced Ibis.
+Waterfowl: (viewing varies with time of year) Mallards, Canada geese, various species of divers & dabblers, Great Blue Heron, Snowy Egret, American Egret, White-faced Ibis.

 Neo-Tropical and Passerine species: (viewing varies with time of year) Stellar’s Jay, Lesser Goldfinch, numerous species of Bluebirds, Acorn Woodpeckers, Nuthatches and Red-shafted Flicker.

-Raptors: Bald Eagle (winter), Osprey (summer), American Kestrel, Northern Harrier and Goshawk.
+Raptors: Bald Eagle (winter), Osprey (summer), American Kestrel, Northern Harrier, Goshawk, and Red-Tailed Hawk.

 Common Mammals: Eberts Squirrels, Rock Squirrel, Gophers, Skunk, Raccoon, Beaver and Muskrat.
 Sightings of Elk, Bobcat, Coyote and Deer are not uncommon.

 Snakes do inhabit the area, including the Western Diamondback snake.

 The Amphitheater & Intrepretive Area is located on the East side of the the recreation area between the tent area and RV area.
 Weather permitting, join us for an interpretive program.
 Ask in the Ranger Station about current programs; topics include Smokey Bear, elk, wildfire, birds, or special programs.